Adjusted Plus Minus

+Background

-Adjusted Plus-Minus (often abbreviated APM) is a basketball analytic that attempts to predict the impact of an individual player on the scoring margin of a game by controlling for the rest of the players on the court at any given time.
-The metric is derived using play-by-play data to keep track of all substitution and possession ending actions.
-It was first implemented by the Dallas Mavericks in the early 2000s after owner Mark Cuban commissioned data scientists Jeff Sagarin, Wayne Winston, and Dan Rosenbaum, who developed the metric alongside their WINVAL conversion to aid in player salary determination.
-In combination with other innovations, this gave the Mavericks one of the most progressive front offices in the league at the time.
-Since APM's creation several derivative metrics attempting to improve on the skeleton have been created.
+Adjusted plus-minus (APM) is a basketball metric that estimates an individual player's effect on a game's scoring margin while controlling for the other players on the court.
+It is built from play-by-play data, which records every substitution and possession-ending event.
+The Dallas Mavericks were the first NBA team to use it: in the early 2000s, owner Mark Cuban commissioned the statisticians Jeff Sagarin, Wayne Winston, and Dan Rosenbaum, who built it into their WINVAL player-rating system to guide roster and salary decisions.
+Together with other analytical investments, it helped make the Mavericks one of the most progressive front offices of the era.
+Since then, analysts have developed several derivative metrics that attempt to improve on the original formulation.

+Methodology

+APM is calculated from a single regression run over every stretch of a game in which no substitutions occur.
+Each such stretch, or "stint," is weighted by the number of possessions it contains and treated as one observation.